Discover how Orion ISP can revolutionise your recruitment strategy and performance.

 For organisations that already rely on Orion’s MSP for contingent workforce management, adding RPO can create a truly unified talent strategy that spans both temporary and permanent hires.

-RPO is not a one-size-fits-all solution.
-The scope can be fully tailored to your business needs.
-Some organisations start with project RPO for specific functions or locations, while others implement enterprise RPO to cover all permanent hiring.
+An RPO business model isn’t one-size-fits-all.
+The scope can be fully tailored to your organisation’s needs.
+Some employers begin with project RPO for specific functions or locations, while others implement enterprise RPO to cover all permanent hiring.
+Because Orion also delivers Managed Service Provider (MSP) recruitment solutions, we can design an RPO that complements your existing MSP or builds a combined model.

-1. Onboarding – Coordinating the new hire process, ensuring compliance, and providing a smooth start for employees.
-This can include background checks, document verification, and pre-start engagement.
+• Onboarding – Coordinating the new hire process, ensuring compliance and providing a smooth start for employees (background checks, document verification, pre-start engagement)

-3. Market benchmarking – Using data to assess salary ranges, benefits, and skill availability to ensure competitive positioning.
+• Market benchmarking – Using data to assess salary ranges, benefits and skill availability to ensure competitive positioning

-4. Sourcing and talent pipelining – Building pools of pre-qualified candidates for high-demand roles, reducing time-to-hire.
+• Sourcing and talent pipelining – Building pools of pre-qualified candidates for high-demand roles, reducing time-to-hire

-5. Assessment and selection – Designing and delivering interview frameworks, psychometric testing, and technical assessments.
+• Assessment and selection – Designing and delivering interview frameworks, psychometric testing and technical assessments

-6. Employer branding – Enhancing your company’s profile in the market, ensuring your EVP resonates with target talent segments.
+• Employer branding – Enhancing your company’s profile in the market and ensuring your EVP resonates with target talent segments

-7. Reporting and analytics – Providing real-time dashboards and insights to track performance and identify opportunities for improvement.
+• Reporting and analytics – Providing real-time dashboards and insights to track performance and identify opportunities for improvement

-Outsourcing these elements not only frees up internal teams to focus on strategic priorities but also ensures that best practices are applied consistently across the organisation.
+Outsourcing these elements frees up internal teams to focus on strategic priorities while ensuring that best practice is applied consistently across the organisation.

 Benefits: standardisation, stakeholder clarity, long-term agility